• Home

 How Fast has the Economy Been Growing?

-• Economic growth under Biden is the highest in over 50 years.
+• This was slower than the economic growth under Biden (3.3%) which was the highest in over 50 years, primarily reflecting a post-COVID boom.

 Has Trump helped the economy?